Skip to content

 def move(src: list[int], tar: list[int]):

-# Take out a disc from the top of src
+# Take out a disk from the top of src

 pan = src.pop()

-# Place the disc on top of tar
+# Place the disk on top of tar

 tar.append(pan)